Kimberley Western Australia: We hiked, canoed and cruised

 Before we went back, we had a dip in Lake Argyle and a cheese platter with complimentary drinks.

-Finally, the last photo from our great trip to the Kimberley Western Australia.
+Finally, the last photo from our great trip to the Kimberley region.
 Sunset at Lake Argyle.

 More from Western Australia: Ningaloo Reef